justjake/ktree/src/jvmTest/resources/README.in.md

 </details>

-## Serialization
+## Serialization Language (`arbito`)

 `ktree` provides [`kotlinx.serialization`][kserial] encoders and decoders that allow you to convert Kotlin data structures to and from a Tree Notation representation.
+This representation is named "arbito", a shortening of "arbolito", which means "little tree" in Spanish.

-For example, we can use the following Kotlin classes to decode the first example in a type-safe manner.
+We can use the following Kotlin classes to decode the first example in a type-safe manner:

 [kserial]: https://github.com/Kotlin/kotlinx.serialization